Nowaha/ChordSwitcher/README.md

 - `SHIFT` + `F11`: save all chord sets to file

 ## Files
-This project writes/reads a single file to the same directory as your WEBFISHING save file, to `custom_files.json`.
+This project writes/reads a single file to the same directory as your WEBFISHING save file, to `custom_chords.json`. *Your game save file is safe!*

 ## Installation
 > **NOTE:** GDWeave is required to use the mod, which can be found [here](https://github.com/NotNite/GDWeave/) if you do not have it yet.